brendanhogan/fullstack_finetuning_q/pretrain/README.md

    - Adjust `batch_size`
    - Use `gradient_accumulation_steps`

-3. **LoRA vs Full Fine-tuning**
+3. **Multi-GPU Training**
-   - LoRA for memory efficiency
+   - Use `accelerate launch` for 14B and 32B models
-   - QLoRA for extreme efficiency
+   - Configure appropriate number of processes

 ## Troubleshooting